flix-tech/schema-registry-php-client/README.md

 ZOOKEEPER_IPV4=172.68.0.101
 ```

-##### Building the confluent platform with a specific version and run the integation tests
+##### Building the confluent platform with a specific version and run the integration tests

 ```bash
 CONFLUENT_VERSION=5.2.3 make platform